amit1093/Urban-Land-Structures-Classification/README.md

 # Urban-Land-Structures-Classification
 The data had Structures of a city like building,car, concrete, tree etc. The atrributes were properties of each of these structures.
 I have implemented Feature Selection and various classification algorithms to classify the structures based on its features.
+To validate the  model, I have done cross validation. for performance metrics, I have calculated the precision score, accuracy, and the recall for each classifier used.